dneumann20/Skadi/README.md

 ### SendThread

-* Messaging via Data Layer API
-* Nodes
+This thread uses the Data Layer API, in which every device (including the mobile phone) that is connected via the Wear OS app is a Node.
+It gets all nodes connected to the current device and broadcasts the message via a uniquely identified path (``"/message_path"`` in this case).
+For this prototype it is assumed that the Polar m600 is the only node connected, so the broadcast does not matter.

 ## Wear App

 ### MainActivity

 #### General
-The app consists of a static table view with the name of each sensor on the left and its current values ("off" by default or when turned off by user input in the mobile app).
-The wear app waits for the buttons in the mobile app to be pushed.
+The app consists of a static table view with the name of each sensor on the left and its current values ("off" by default or when turned off by user input in the mobile app) as well as a basic info text.
+The app waits for the sensor buttons on the mobile app to be pushed.

-#### Message handling

-* Prefixes

 ![polar app_off](https://user-images.githubusercontent.com/70896815/146926377-4b4e64fc-8959-4f32-ac46-389b33f141c7.jpg)

+After the app receives a message with the name of a sensor type ("heartRate","gyroscope","accelerator","light"), the associated sensor is toggled.
+On receiving "reset" as message the app is reset to default state.

+(TODO screenshot with sensor data displayed)

+#### Preprocession of Sensor Values and Prefixes

+Some of the sensors need preprocession before the data is sent to the mobile app.
+In case of the heart rate and light sensor, both output values are one-dimensional and do not need preprocessing (heart rate value is casted as Integer as it does not have any decimal number anyway).

+The gyroscope and accelerator sensors produce 3-dimensional values on the x,y and z axis.
+For the prototype only their x-values were used.
+These sensors are very sensitive and change the sensor value on the slightest movement.
+To prevent a massive overload on messages and freezing the mobile app due to it, the app subtracts the old and new sensor value and only updates as well as sends it only on a more signifant change.
+For testing purposes the gyroscope's threshold value to change is over 1 and the accelerator's threshold is 2.

+As mentioned in [Mobile Message Handling](#message-handling), the value is sent as a message via the Data Layer API with a prefix character to distinguish which sensor the data is from.

 ### AmbientCallback